adbreak-py/FHIR-Hackthon-Group-14-Scenario-2/README.md

 - Mind Map for our Senario

  back-end:
+  - FastAPI routes, templating and data insertion (Done by Aditya Mujkhija)
     - Boxplot (User Input: NAME of the disease) (Done by Wesley)
     - Bar Chart (Done by Deependra)
     - Line GRAPH (Done by Deependra)

  front-end(the code is in another branch):
   - User Interface